Contrast-Security-OSS/DjanGoat/README.md

 ### Email

-If you did something in the app that would lead you to expect it to send email, you will find the full contents of that email output to the console controlling the server process.
+Emails sent by the app will print to the console controlling the process, both headers and body.

 ### Linting